hostep/php-cli-auto-version/README.md

 This project was heavily inspired by the shims provided by [rbenv](https://github.com/rbenv/rbenv) and [nodenv](https://github.com/nodenv/nodenv) and copies a bunch of code from those projects.

 But this is by no means a php variant of those 2 projects.
 It won't install php versions for example.
-This only takes the shim functionality and allows you to specify in a special file `.php-version` which specific php executable it should use per project, whenever `php` is executed.
+This only takes the shim functionality and allows you to specify in a special file `.php-auto-version` which specific php executable it should use per project, whenever `php` is executed.
 This also works when not explicitly calling the `php` command, but also works implicitly when a `.php` file is executable or when a `.phar` file gets executed for example.

 This was written for macOS (tested using 10.13.6), tested with `GNU bash, version 3.2.57(1)-release (x86_64-apple-darwin17)`, but might work on other POSIX-compliant shells.